 Consolidating vs. refinancing

 “Consolidating” and “refinancing” are often used interchangeably.
-However, there are some distinct differences between the meanings of the words.
+However, there are some distinct differences between the two.
 Both involve combining multiple loans into one single loan.
 The lender pays off your existing loans and gives you a new one in exchange.
-Let’s take a look at some of the key information about consolidating and refinancing loans.
+However, consolidating is only possible among federal loans, whereas students can refinance either federal or private loans.

 Consolidating federal loans